KevinLiebergen/idealiScrape/README.md

 # 🏠 IdealiScrape

-**IdealiScrape** is a powerful and customizable Python scraper for real estate listings on [Idealista](https://www.idealista.com).
-It monitors new listings matching your criteria and sends instant notifications to your Telegram channel.
+**IdealiScrape** is a real estate tool that monitors [Idealista](https://www.idealista.com) for new listings using the **Official Idealista API**.
+It sends instant notifications to your Telegram channel when new properties matching your criteria are found.

-It is designed to bypass basic anti-scraping measures using `undetected-chromedriver` and mimics human behavior.

 ## ✨ Features

+- **🚀 Official API Integration**: Fast, reliable, and no more CAPTCHAs or blocks!
-- **🔍 Parametric Search**: Filter by zone, neighborhood, price, and listing type (Sale/Rent).
+- **🔍 Parametric Search**: Filter by location (coordinates or zone name), price, type (Sale/Rent), and distance.
-- **📱 Telegram Notifications**: Get instant alerts with details (Price, Size, Location, Link) directly to your phone.
+- **📱 Telegram Notifications**: Instant formatted alerts with Price, Size, Location, and Link.
-- **💾 Database Storage**: Stores findings in a local SQLite database (`data/listings.db`) to prevent duplicate notifications.
+- **💾 Database Storage**: Prevents duplicate notifications by tracking listings in a local SQLite database (`data/listings.db`).
-- **👻 Stealth Mode**: Runs in **Headless Mode** by default (invisible browser) with anti-detection headers.
-- **🐛 Debugging**: Includes a visible browser mode (`--no-headless`) and automatic screenshot capture on errors.

 ## 🚀 Installation

 ### Prerequisites
 - Python 3.10+
-- Google Chrome browser installed.
+- Idealista API Keys (Request at [developers.idealista.com](https://developers.idealista.com))

 ### Steps
 1.  **Clone the repository**: